METS 4, PADRES 0

 As for the Mets, it was a shining moment in the midst of a not-so-memorable season, and for Zachry, who pitched in this year’s SP78 All-Star Game and has an outside shot at twenty wins, it was perhaps a hint of promising things to come, and made last year’s trade from the Reds for future Hall of Famer and fan favorite Seaver a not-so-lopsided one after all.

-• The game was played in the late afternoon at site AZ18 in Peoria, Arizona, on the living room table while I listened to Heartbeat City by The Cars on CD.
+• The game was played in the late afternoon at site AZ18 in Peoria, Arizona, on the living room table while I listened to Heartbeat City by The Cars.

 • This was the 69th game played at site AZ18, good for 7th place on the all-time games hosted list and just three shy of 6th-place AZ3.